Microplastics & Oxidative Stress

 Common questions

-Your body is managing plastic load right now.
+Your body is managing plastic load every day.
 Give it the tool it needs.